 Unleash your inner Van Gogh

-The Visual Arts – doing it or looking at it – is a phrase which covers many aspects of creativity but is primarily about engaging with other people’s perspectives on life: focusing a spotlight on objects or people and saying look at this and think about it.
+The Visual Arts is a phrase which covers many aspects of creativity but is primarily about engaging with other people’s perspectives on life: focusing a spotlight on objects or people and saying look at this and think about it

 Looking and creating things helps us understand our place in the world and explores our experiences of life in a unique way.
 Philosophers and writers do this with words, artists do it with images and objects, adding imagination and self expression.